apache/tooling-docs/apache-trusted-release/lifecycle.md

 **Announce Release**
 : Send a compliant announcement of the release.
 This template will include release metadata.

+**Archived**
+: A Release in this stage/phase has been archived, revoked, or abandoned.

 **[ATR Platform](./platform.md)**
 : Apache Trusted Release is a service with a web UI and restful API for managing the lifecycle of project releases.